 Conclusions

 This report gives a consolidated picture of the safety performance of helicopter passenger transport in the global offshore energy industry.
-The data reveals a clear picture: there is more work we can and must do to meet our critical mission of ensuring no lives are lost in offshore aviation.
+The data reveals a clear picture: there is more work we must do to meet our critical mission of ensuring no lives are lost in offshore aviation.

-We know that the information contained within this report can be improved: accuracy and fidelity can be enhanced; industry intelligence can be expanded; further analysis can be performed.
-And we need your help to continuously develop this report.
 HeliOffshore will continue to use this and other data to inform and, where appropriate, update our safety strategy so we deliver the greatest safety benefit for the industry.
 It is critical that we continue to benchmark our progress year after year through the ongoing collection and analysis of data within the HeliOffshore Safety Intelligence Programme.
 Data allows us to check our safety initiatives and actions are delivering the desired outcomes.

 Our Safety Performance Model highlights Loss Of Control, CFIT and System / Component Failure as the main threats to helicopter operation.
 What are you doing to counter these threats?
 Please explore the model and the related accident prevention goals (including their second tier elements), and ask yourself and your operation:

-How do we address this element in our operation?
+• How do we address this element in our operation?

-How do we measure our own performance in this area?
+• How do we measure our own performance in this area?

-What do we do well in managing this element?
+• What do we do well in managing this element?

-How can we partner for improvement?
+• How can we partner for improvement?

-Where should we look for quality guidance on this topic?
+• Where should we look for quality guidance on this topic?

 HeliOffshore has also begun to track lower level ‘precursor’ events that can lead to LOC-I, CFIT and System / Component Failure in a programme called InfoRate.
 We continue to work with operators to prioritise detection of these risks within their Safety Management System and identify the activities that need to be robustly supported in training and operations.
 Are you contributing to this important programme?
 Please tell us about any barriers preventing your participation.